My Lawyer is Overcharging Me, What Can I Do?

 - The parties’ conduct in relation to any efforts to resolve the matter through dispute resolution methods such as mediation;

-- Whether the parties followed the relevant pre-action protocol or practice directions issued by the taxing Registrar; and
+- Whether the parties followed the relevant pre-action protocol or practice directions issued by the assessing Registrar; and

 - The complexity and difficulty of the matter handled by the lawyer.

-If you are not satisfied with the amount of costs granted by the taxing Registrar, you can file an application for a review by a judge from the General Division of the High Court within 14 days of receiving the decision.
+If you are not satisfied with the amount of costs granted by the assessing Registrar, you can file an application for a review by a judge from the General Division of the High Court within 14 days of receiving the decision.

 3. Mediation/arbitration proceedings under the CDR scheme